 Why are they called superfoods?

 Superfoods are nutritionally dense foods that provide many health benefits.
-Many of them have been used for thousands of years, but were not particularly popular until recently.
-Strictly speaking, “superfood” is a marketing term used to highlight the benefits of a certain food for the general public.
+Many of them have been used for thousands of years but were not particularly popular until recently.
+Strictly speaking, “superfood” is a marketing term used to highlight the benefits of certain food for the general public.

 The most popular superfoods are: